Table of Contents[Hide][Show]

 Tilles Park hosts one of the best Christmas lights displays in the Midwest.
 Drive through or enjoy a carriage ride through the park.
 Closed Christmas Eve.
 Carriage rides must be reserved in advance.

 Glimmering lights dazzle in one of St. Louis’ historic settings, the Anheuser-Busch Brewery.
 Tours are complimentary and open to guests of all ages.
 Roast some s’mores over an open fire with s’more kits available for purchase.
 You can also rent skates to enjoy the outdoor ice rink or buy kettle corn to munch.

 Holiday Lights at Grant’s Farm

 Historic Grant’s Farm hosts Holiday Lights with a drive-through or walk-through experience featuring light displays and a gingerbread village.
 Get a view of Inspiration Hill with the World-Famous Budweiser Clydesdales looking down at you from a distance.
 Other animals include Cheviot Sheep, yak, camels and llamas.

 Six Flags Holiday in the Park

-For the second year in a row, Six Flags St. Louis will be transformed into a winter wonderland with thousands of brilliant lights, carolers, appearances by Santa and his helpers, and even your favorite Looney Tunes characters.
-Enjoy hot chocolate, cider, fudge, and before you’re too full of treats, make sure to brave the rides!
+Six Flags St. Louis is transformed into a winter wonderland with thousands of brilliant lights, carolers, appearances by Santa and his helpers, and even your favorite Looney Tunes characters.
+Enjoy hot chocolate, cider, and fudge, and before you’re too full of treats, make sure to brave the rides!